As we prepare for the 2026 season, the team at the Booker Prizes reflects on their favourite winners from years gone by

 In 2018, when Anna Burns won the Booker Prize for Milkman, headlines unfairly labelled the novel everything from ‘odd’ to ‘difficult’.
 True, Burns’s style doesn’t pander to convention – layered with run-on sentences and nameless characters – but her bold approach instead allows for a refreshing glimpse into a world where every glance and gesture carries profound weight.
 Set amid the claustrophobia of 1970s Northern Ireland with the Troubles looming in the background, Milkman’s 18-year-old narrator (known only as middle sister) navigates her days with a head-down attitude, even as an influential paramilitary figure takes a disturbing interest in her.
 Her quiet defiance of the hearsay and social pressure from the tight-knit community around her is utterly magnetic, much like the ‘reading-while-walking’ habit (book lovers, can we relate?) that singles her out.
 Though the violence of the era is ever-present, Burns’s focus here is far more nuanced as she explores identity, misogyny, power, and agency; all with middle sister’s dark humour and razor-sharp wit.
 I tore through this book, captivated by one of literature’s most original voices, and you should too.

-Donna Mackay-Smith, Deputy head of editorial
+Donna Mackay-Smith, Deputy Head of Editorial

 Buy the book